-The McGill Ombudsperson for Students is a member of the following associations: Association des Ombudsmans des Universités du Québec (AOUQ) and Association of Canadian College and position on the Executive Committee of ACCUO.
+The McGill Ombudsperson for Students is a member of the following associations: Association des Ombudsmans des Universités du Québec (AOUQ) and Association of Canadian College and

-University Ombudspersons (ACCUO), and since 2010 the Assistant to the Ombudsperson holds a organized by AOUQ and ACCUO.
+University Ombudspersons (ACCUO).
+Since 2010, Ms. Carmela Parzanese, Assistant to the organized by AOUQ and ACCUO.